geo-python/site/source/lessons/L2/git-basics.rst

 Key concepts and tools
 -----------------------

-In a nutshell, we use git to record changes to our files over time.
+We use Git to record changes to our files over time.
 Version control history consists of snapshots of all the files in our project.
 In order to create a snapshot, we first add content to the staging area (using ``git add``).
-The idea is, that you can have a (sometimes messy) working directory, and by using `git add` you tell
+The idea is, that you can have a (sometimes messy) working directory, and by using ``git add`` you tell
 Git which files to include in the next committed snapshot.
 Finally, ``git commit`` records a permanent snapshot of the staged changes.
-Read more about basic snapshotting `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Basic-Snapshotting>`__
+Read more about basic snapshotting `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Basic-Snapshotting>`__.

 .. figure:: img/Git_illustration.png

-    Different stages of version control using Git and Github (adapted from `Git documentation <https://git-scm.com/about/staging-area>`__).
+    Version control steps using Git (adapted from `Git documentation <https://git-scm.com/about/staging-area>`__).

-All of the above (``git add`` and `` git commit``) happens locally inside the repository.
+All of the above (``git add`` and ``git commit``) happens locally inside the repository.
 When you are ready to share your work on GitHub, you need to communicate between the local repository and the remote repository over the network.
-Read more about sharing and updating Git projects `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Sharing-and-Updating-Projects>`__
+Read more about sharing and updating Git projects `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Sharing-and-Updating-Projects>`__.

 .. figure:: img/pull-push-illustration.png

+    Update your Git project using the pull and push commands.
 Always pull before you push (especially when working in a shared repository)!

 .. note::
     After going trough this tutorial, you will be familiar with the following git-commands: